Resource-Aware Quantum Programming with General Recursion and Quantum Control: Proofs for Section

 \orthoundecide*

 \begin{proof} Let us first prove the $\pitwo$-hardness.
 Let us recall the definition of Programming Computable Functions (PCF), which is defined with the following types and terms grammar:

 Each term has a corresponding typing rule, and thus PCF is a typed language.
-It is easy to see that our language can encode PCF: any term is already in our language, apart from $\mtt{pred}$ and $\mtt{ifz}$, which can be encoded as follows:
+It is easy to see that \hyrql{} can encode PCF: all of PCF's constructions are already present in \hyrql{}, apart from the following terms:

-Therefore, any term of PCF can be encoded into a term in \lang{} through a total computable function.
+Therefore, any term of PCF can be encoded into a term in \hyrql{} through a total computable function.
 The Universal Halt problem on PCF is known to be $\pitwo$-hard.
 We define $\uhalt$ as the set of terms of PCF, thus terms in our language, terminating over any input, meaning $t t_1 \dots t_n$ terminates.

 Given a well-typed term $t$ from PCF of type $\tvar_1 \anyfunc \dots \anyfunc \tvar_n \anyfunc \bkvar$ (such type can always be obtained by the Lemma~\ref{lem:functype}), we define

 where $x_1, \dots, x_n$ are neither free nor bound variables of $t$.
 If $t \in \uhalt$, then it terminates over any input.
 In particular, this implies that $tx_1 \dots x_n$ terminates for any substitution, reducing to a value $v$; and as $(v, \zket) \perp (v, \oket)$, $g(t) \in \portho$.
 If $g(t) \in \portho$, then $t$ must terminate for any substitution of $x_1, \dots, x_n$, thus terminates for any value.
 Therefore, $t \in \uhalt$.
 Thus, $t \in \uhalt \iff g(t) \in \portho$, $\uhalt \leq \portho$, and as $\uhalt$ is $\pitwo$-hard, it concludes.